General Information

 Seniors in Graduate Courses

-With the consent of the student’s department/division and the Dean of Graduate Studies, a qualified senior may enroll in 500-level courses without being a registered graduate student.
+With the consent of the student’s department/division and the dean of graduate studies, a qualified senior may enroll in 500-level courses without being a registered graduate student.
 At least a 2.5 GPA is required.
-Any undergraduate taking graduate-level credit must complete the 500-level form and agree to the specific terms selected.
+Any undergraduate taking graduate-level credit must receive approval and agree to the specific terms selected.

 • Students requesting the credits as undergraduate credits or those who do not qualify to have the credits listed on the graduate transcript must register for the course as UG (undergraduate credit).
 The credits will be listed on the undergraduate transcript and the credits will impact the undergraduate GPA.